ericjanto/notes-publisher/content/notes/iaml-lecture.md

   - Supervised tasks
     - Classification and regression are both *supervised prediction tasks* because in both cases our input is something specific to learn from
       - Like labels
-    - The learing algorithm is given *examples* of what we want to see come out of it
+    - The learning algorithm is given *examples* of what we want to see come out of it
       - It's given *supervision*
-    - We're trying to predict a specifiy quantity
+    - We're trying to predict a specific quantity
-    - We can mmeasure the accuracy of the predictor directly
+    - We can measure the accuracy of the predictor directly
   - Unsupervised tasks
     - Trying to *understand* the data
     - Looking for structure/unusual patterns